ARM64! Apple Silicon! M1! DDEV! What does it all mean?

 - What is Apple Silicon/Apple M1 Chip?
 What is Big Sur?
 What is Rosetta 2?

-- DDEV-Local Already Runs On ARM64 in Linux and WSL2
+- DDEV Already Runs On ARM64 in Linux and WSL2

-- When will DDEV-Local work on Apple Silicon?
+- When will DDEV work on Apple Silicon?

 What is ARM64?

-The majority of Windows, Mac, and Linux computers to date have used the Intel CPU architecture, or AMD64.
-Most software, including DDEV-Local, our DDEV-Live hosting platform, cloud VMs, the most popular Docker images, and many upstream projects have traditionally assumed AMD64 hardware, and ARM64 versions were not always available.
+Until 2020, the majority of Windows, Mac, and Linux computers used the Intel CPU architecture, or AMD64.
+Most software, including DDEV, cloud VMs, the most popular Docker images, and many upstream projects traditionally assumed AMD64 hardware, and ARM64 versions were not always available.
+But with the advent of Apple Silicon and the mac M1 and later versions, and with the proliferation of ARM64 linux machines like Raspberry Pi, it’s no longer the case.

 “ARM” stands for “Advanced RISC Machine” and “RISC” stands for “Reduced Instruction Set Computer.”
-The Intel architecture we’ve all used so long has been dubbed “CISC” or Complex Instruction Set Computer.”
+The Intel architecture we all used so long was dubbed “CISC” or Complex Instruction Set Computer.”
 ARM seems to be the future.
 ARM64 means ARM with 64-bit chips (there are also loads of ARM32 chips out there in the world).
 (The intel architecture is typically labeled AMD64; apparently after another manufacturer of the AMD64 chips, AMD.)

-Current versions of many devices already use ARM chips, including almost all Apple devices besides the Mac, Microsoft’s Surface Pro X, the Raspberry Pi, Pinebook Pro, and many others.
+Current versions of many devices were already using ARM chips, including almost all Apple devices besides the Mac, Microsoft’s Surface Pro X, the Raspberry Pi, Pinebook Pro, and many others.

-What is Apple Silicon/Apple M1 Chip?
+What is Apple Silicon/Apple M1/M2 Chip?
 What is Big Sur?
 What is Rosetta 2?

-Apple announced earlier this year that they were going to transition their entire Mac line from Intel processors to their own ARM64 “Apple Silicon” chip, dubbed the M1.
-The availability announcement on November 10, 2020 made incredible performance claims.
-At this point, third-party testers are also reporting outstanding performance, even for older AMD64 apps (like last month’s apps) that have not been rebuilt for ARM64.
+Apple announced in 2020 that they were going to transition their entire Mac line from Intel processors to their own ARM64 “Apple Silicon” chip, dubbed the M1.
+Users since then have reported amazing performance gains.

-DDEV-Local Already Runs On ARM64 in Linux and WSL2
+DDEV Runs On ARM64 on Mac, Linux and WSL2

-DDEV-Local v1.16 already runs on ARM64 computers where Docker is available.
-This includes Windows WSL2 on Windows ARM64 machines like the Surface Pro X, and also native Linux ARM64 machines like the Raspberry Pi (64-bit), Pinebook Pro, or Amazon EC2 ARM64 machines.
+DDEV has been running natively on ARM64 computers where Docker is available since 2020.
+This includes Mac M1, Windows WSL2 on Windows ARM64 machines like the Surface Pro X, and also native Linux ARM64 machines like the Raspberry Pi (64-bit), Pinebook Pro, or Amazon EC2 ARM64 machines.

-- Reworking all the DDEV-Local Docker images (ddev-webserver, ddev-dbserver, ddev-ssh-agent, ddev-router) so they could be built for ARM64.
+- Reworking all the DDEV Docker images (ddev-webserver, ddev-dbserver, ddev-ssh-agent, ddev-router) so they could be built for ARM64.

-- Providing ARM64 builds of certain key upstream tools which were incorporated into Docker images or required alongside DDEV-Local, like mkcert, mailhog, and docker-gen.
+- Providing ARM64 builds of certain key upstream tools which were incorporated into Docker images or required alongside DDEV, like mkcert, mailhog, and docker-gen.

 - Reworking the image build process to use Docker’s new multi-architecture support, which allows a single image on hub.docker.com to have both AMD64 and ARM64 versions, and to pull the correct one as needed.

-- Building the DDEV-Local Go binary for AMD64.
+- Building the DDEV Go binary for AMD64.